openldap/openldap/contrib/slapd-modules/ppm/INSTALL.md

 ppm is provided along with OpenLDAP sources.
 By default, it is available into contrib/slapd-modules.
  - make sure both OpenLDAP sources and ppm are available for building.
  - install cracklib development files if you want to test passwords against cracklib
+ - install pandoc if you want to build the man page

 Build